 INSUFFICIENT state.
 This is normal and no action has to be taken.

-The platform definition in CloudFormation includes an SNS topic that is used to convey high-priority infrastructure-level alerts to the TetraScience team.
+The platform definition in CloudFormation includes an Amazon Simple Notification Service (Amazon SNS) topic that is used to convey high-priority infrastructure-level alerts to the TetraScience team.
 The alert contains no sensitive information, just an indication of which component failed and how (such as an error code or a metric value).
 This information helps the TetraScience team to provide timely and effective support.